Nightlife and Thai Girls in Koh Samet: A Complete Guide

 Silver Sand Bar (Ao Phai)

-Located on Ao Phai beach, this open-air bar is one of the most popular party spots.
-With its sandy dance floor, DJs playing until late, and buckets of cocktails (250-300 baht), Silver Sand attracts a mixed crowd, including Thai girls out for fun or work.
-It’s an ideal place to dance and socialize, with an atmosphere that intensifies on weekends.
+Located on Ao Phai Beach, this open-air bar is one of the most popular for partying.
+With its dance floor on the sand, DJs playing until late, and buckets of cocktails (250-300 baht), Silver Sand attracts a mixed crowd, including Thai girls who come to play or work.
+It’s a great place to dance and socialize, with an atmosphere that ramps up on weekends.

 Naga Bar (Hat Sai Kaew)

-On the main beach of Hat Sai Kaew, Naga Bar is known for its daily fire shows at 9 PM and catchy music.
-Drinks are affordable – beers at 80-100 baht, cocktails at 150-200 baht – and the atmosphere is friendly.
-You’ll meet tourists and Thai women, some on vacation, others looking to meet foreigners.
+On the main beach of Hat Sai Kaew, Naga Bar is known for its daily fire shows at 9pm and upbeat music.
+The drinks are affordable – beers at 80-100 baht, cocktails at 150-200 baht – and the atmosphere is friendly.
+You will meet tourists and Thai women, some on vacation, others looking to meet foreigners.

 Cafe Bar Old-Amsterdam (near the village)

-The only beer bar on the island with girls employed to entertain customers, Old-Amsterdam is hidden near the pier, away from tourist beaches.
-With half a dozen girls, including attractive ladyboys, “lady drinks” cost 120 baht and the “bar fine” (to take a girl out) is 500 baht.
-It’s a discreet option for those seeking paid company.
+The only beer bar on the island with girls employed to entertain guests, Old Amsterdam is hidden near the pier, away from the tourist beaches.
+With half a dozen girls, including attractive ladyboys, the “lady drinks” cost 120 baht and the “bar fine” (to free a girl) is 500 baht.
+It’s a discreet option for those looking for a paid company.

 The Island Bar (near the village)

-Next to Old-Amsterdam, this bar offers a Western atmosphere with free pool, TVs showing sports, and a clientele of Thai freelancers.
-Beers are 100 baht, and the atmosphere is quieter, perfect for chatting.
+Next to Old Amsterdam, this bar offers a western atmosphere with free billiards, sports televisions and a clientele of Thai freelancers.
+The beers are 100 baht, and the atmosphere is quieter, perfect for chatting.

 Meeting Thai Girls in Koh Samet